wordofwarning/wordofwarning.org/current/2017-autumnwinter/buck/index.md

 #### In Brief
 Personal stories, ancestral memory and the shifting politics of diaspora.
 An urgent story of the past, present and future told through dance, song and word.

+Now that it's over, read a review by <a href="http://manchesterdrama.wordpress.com/2017/11/22/windows-of-displacement" target="_blank">University of Manchester's Drama Department</a>.

 #### Venue + Booking Details
 Date: Thursday 19 October 2017, 7.30pm
 <a href="http://www.z-arts.org/about-us/getting-here" target="_blank">Venue: STUN Studio at Z-arts</a>, 335 Stretford Road, Manchester, M15 5ZA